 Students who seek non-teaching careers related to the education of children and youth (e.g. child life, camps, religious education) may choose to major in Education without completing the licensure program.
-As part of the application for admission to the Education major for non-teaching fields, students write a letter to the department chair indicating why the non-teaching major is necessary to achieve their career or educational goals involving work with children and youth.
+As part of the application for admission to the Educational Studies major, students write a letter to the department chair indicating why the non-teaching major is necessary to achieve their career or educational goals involving work with children and youth.
 The letter should include a description of the procedure followed to investigate the proposed focus of study and a tentative list of courses to be included in the program.

 Students must successfully complete all courses required in the major field of study with a grade of “C” or greater.